ARTbio/startbio/docs/scRNAseq_basics/import.md

   `min.cells`.
 - `min.features` : allows to filter the cells which do not detect at least `min.features`.
-We will define `min.features = 1` to filter the barcodes (cells) that do not contain any UMI.
+We will define `min.features = 1` to filter the barcodes (cells, nuclei) that do not contain any UMI.
 This also allows to reduce the weight of the Seurat object in our environment.

 ``` r